 - Q 12 : In determining whether wages meet the minimum wage requirement, which items are included?
 What are wages payable to an employee? - A 12 : The definition of wages for SMW is aligned closely with that under the Employment Ordinance.
-Unless otherwise specified in the Employment Ordinance, "wages" means all remuneration, earnings, allowances (including travelling allowances, attendance allowances, commission, overtime pay), tips and service charges, however designated or calculated, capable of being expressed in terms of money, payable to an employee in respect of work done or to be done, subject to certain exclusions2.
-For example, contractual bonus (not of a gratuitous nature or payable at the discretion of the employer) payable to an employee when certain conditions are met (e.g. sales amount) is part of wages.
-For detailed definition of wages under the Employment Ordinance, please refer to A Concise Guide to the Employment Ordinance published by the Labour Department.
+Unless otherwise specified in the Employment Ordinance, "wages" means all remuneration, earnings, allowances (including travelling allowances, attendance allowances, commission, overtime pay), tips and service charges, however designated or calculated, capable of being expressed in terms of money, payable to an employee in respect of work done or to be done, subject to certain exclusions.
+For example, contractual bonus (not of a gratuitous nature or payable at the discretion the value of any accommodation, education, food, fuel, water, light or medical care provided by the employer;

-2 According to the Employment Ordinance, the following items are not wages:
+According to the Employment Ordinance, the following items are not wages: